The Diamond Brothers: South by South East: Production

+The cover of the South by South-East novel in 1991.

-South by South East was intended as a sequel to the 1988 film Just Ask for Diamond, based on the first Diamond Brothers novel published two years prior, The Falcon's Malteser (1986).
-There had been a second novel published the following year, Public Enemy Number Two (1987), however it was considered that some of the plot was too violent and impractical to film.
-It is not clear whether the series is a direct adaptation of the book South by South-East (1991), or vice versa.
-The series was produced by Red Rooster Films and IDTV, being sponsored by TVS and AVRO.
+South by South East was intended as a sequel to the 1988 film Just Ask for Diamond, which was based on the first novel in the Diamond Brothers series created by Anthony Horowitz, published two years prior to the film's release, The Falcon's Malteser (1986).
+There had been a second novel published the following year, Public Enemy Number Two (1987), however it was considered that some of the plot would have been too violent and impractical to film.

+It is not clear whether the series is a direct adaptation of the third novel, South by South-East (1991), or vice versa.
+The series was produced by Red Rooster Films and IDTV, being sponsored by TVS and AVRO as broadcasters.
+It was filmed on location in London and Amsterdam, with scenes filmed at Jacob Street Studios.

+Horowitz later described the series as "disappointing", and said: "I directed it myself.
+I wasn't really prepared for that.
+I had no training, no real idea what I was doing.
+It was a little bit of a nightmare."

-Ron Burrage, a Hitchcock lookalike, made an inconspicuous appearances in every episode.
+Ron Burrage, a Hitchcock lookalike, makes an inconspicuous appearance in every episode.
 The exterior of Tim's office and flat was filmed above Chalk Farm station on The London Underground, near Camden Town.
 In a Radio Times article, Jenny Agutter stated she was invited to play her role, as she had given a 'very favourable review' of Just Ask For Diamond.

+In an online article of The Telegraph referencing the series, Horowitz stated that lead actor Dursley McLinden was diagnosed with AIDS shortly after filming was completed.

 Distribution

+South by South East was originally broadcast from 26 March until 12 May 1991 as part of the CITV block on Tuesday afternoons at around 4:30pm.
+It later aired in the United States on Disney Channel in 1993.

-South by South East was neither released on home video nor rebroadcast after it aired in 1991.
-Evidence of the series was confirmed by a BFI record of the series as well as a brief mention from Horowitz in the third edition of The Falcon's Malteser.
-It was considered lost media until images were found online, and later videos began to surface on YouTube.
-Perhaps why it was never shown again was the poor direction of the series; in an online article of The Telegraph Horowitz stated, “I was a hopeless director, I was no good at all.”
+Following its transmission, the series was neither released on home video nor rebroadcast on television.
+However, there was a shorter 97 minute version available.

+Evidence of the series was confirmed by a British Film Institute (BFI) record of the series as well as a brief mention from Horowitz in the third edition of The Falcon's Malteser.
+In April 2020, Horowitz wrote on Twitter that he was "quite relieved" that the series was never released.